-Focused Ultrasound Treatment
+Focused Ultrasound Therapy

-There is a trial ongoing at Children's National Medical Center in Washington, DC.
-For more information, contact Amanda Mahoney, MA at 202-476-2263 or .
+There is a clinical trial that has completed recruitment at Children's National Medical Center in Washington, DC.
+We are awaiting publication of the results.

 Regulatory Approval and Reimbursement

 Chongqing Haifu Medical Technology is approved for osteoid osteoma in Europe, Russia and China.
 The Insightec ExAblate Neuro is approved for treating this condition in Europe.